 Chapter 15: To the Distant Skies and Beyond

 Well this chapter promises to be an odd experience.
 Like a lot of Crisis Core’s stuff, we know exactly how this is going to end, but have never had the chance to play in it, so it could still be interesting.
 We’re already heading in the right direction, in my mind, by turning the rocket launch into a major publicity event for Shrinra, giving us a new perspective on an incident the writers could have slept through.
-Of course, FFVII also gave me the impression that the launch took place way more than four years ago… Oh well, this at least promised to be interesting.
+Of course, FFVII also gave me the impression that the launch took place way more than four years ago, but this at least promises to be interesting!